List of ThunderCats characters: Pumyra

 Pumyra (voiced by Gerrianne Raphael in the original series, Pamela Adlon in the 2011 series) is a female Thunderian along with Cheetara and WilyKit, and is based on the puma.
 She is compassionate, pacifistic, and a talented healer and medic, possessing vast knowledge of Thunderian medicine.
 She is agile, has great leaping ability, and can move in bursts of super-speed.
-She wields a whipcord.
+She wields a whipcord and specialized bombs.
 Later on, she and Tygra stay behind on Third Earth to protect it.

 In the 2011 series, Pumyra is a servant of Mumm-Ra, who resurrected her after she was killed during the destruction of Thundera.
 She resents Lion-O and company for abandoning Thundera while they failed to hear her cries for help.
 After meeting Lion-O, she earns his trust and love, manipulating him into siding with him, while serving as a beacon for Mumm-Ra to regain the Sword of Plun-Darr and track the ThunderCats.
 During the siege of Avista, Pumyra reveals her true nature by revealing her loyalty to Mumm-Ra and giving him the Tech Stone.
 After taking a hit from Ro-Bear Bill and Dobo, Pumyra leaves with Mumm-Ra and promises to kill Lion-O the next time they meet.
 According to the creators, if there had been a season two, Pumyra would have turned into an insectoid due to her hunger for power.